-SelexION® Technology brings differential mobility separation (DMS) in a compact, easy to use device.
+The SelexION device brings differential mobility separation (DMS) in a compact, easy to use device.
 It is integrated in the ion source region directly in front of the orifice and behind the curtain plate (Figure 1).
 The DMS cell consists of two parallel flat plates (10 x 30 mm, 1 mm gap) with an RF voltage (the Separation Voltage, SV) applied across the plates.
 Unlike traditional ion mobility, ions are not separated in time as they traverse the cell.
 They are separated in trajectory based on difference in their mobility between the high field and low field portions of the applied RF (Figure 2).
 As the ions migrate towards the walls of the DMS cell at different rates, they will be separated.
 By applying a second voltage offset (the Compensation Voltage, CoV) the trajectory of the desired ions can be corrected along the axis of the cell and towards the orifice.
 Other species will migrate away from the straight line due to the difference in mobility compared to the analyte of interest.

 Figure 2.
-Differential Mobility Separation Process.
+Differential mobility separation process.
 Innovative planar design of the DMS cell uses an asymmetric RF waveform (SV) to separate ions based on differential mobility between the high and low fields.
 The compensation voltage (CoV) is used to correct the trajectory of the ion of interest which traverses the cell and into the orifice while interferences are deflected into the cell walls.

 This planar design yields a stable, easy to tune system with high resolving power over a short distance.
 This enables high speeds and short residence times, resulting in minimal diffusion losses and enabling the use of short cycle times.
 By simply turning off the separation voltage, the cell becomes transparent with ions moving normally along the center line of the device.
 This means that it is possible to transmit ions through the mobility cell when not using the DMS mode.
-Signal loss does occur in transparent mode, so it is recommended that the cell is removed for maximum sensitivity in non-DMS mode.
+Signal loss does occur in transparent